nafSadh/ai-art/_posts/2023-10-14-little-red-kimono-hood.md

 <div class="row row-cols-1 row-cols-sm-2 row-cols-md-4">
 {% include an-img.html model="DALL·E 3"
 src="https://ai.nafsadh.art/img/little-red-kimono-hood/story-1.png"
+chat_gpt="Illustration of a picturesque Japanese village with mountains and forests.
+Akane, a young girl in a vibrant red kimono, is walking through a forest of cherry blossoms.
+A cunning kitsune disguised as a samurai approaches her, while in the distance, an old minka (traditional Japanese house) can be seen.
+The kitsune is pointing Akane in the wrong direction.
+Nearby, the silhouette of the onmyoji is visible, watching over the scene."
 %}
 {% include an-img.html model="DALL·E 3"
 src="https://ai.nafsadh.art/img/little-red-kimono-hood/story-2.png"
+chat_gpt="Artistic rendering of Akane in a red kimono, standing suspiciously in her grandmother's minka.
+The kitsune, disguised as the grandmother, is on the bed, trying to lure Akane closer.
+Outside the window, cherry blossoms are in full bloom, and the shadow of the onmyoji can be seen approaching the house."
 %}
 {% include an-img.html model="DALL·E 3"
 src="https://ai.nafsadh.art/img/little-red-kimono-hood/story-3.png"
+chat_gpt="Scene depicting the moment the onmyoji confronts the kitsune in the minka.
+Akane and her real grandmother watch in surprise as the spiritual master uses his abilities to subdue the cunning fox.
+The room is adorned with traditional Japanese decor, and outside, the serene village is visible."
 %}
 {% include an-img.html model="DALL·E 3"
 src="https://ai.nafsadh.art/img/little-red-kimono-hood/story-4.png"
+chat_gpt="Illustration of the village's renowned onmyoji transforming the subdued kitsune into a protective guardian statue.
+Akane, her grandmother, and the villagers gather around, watching the magical transformation.
+The statue stands tall, guarding the village, with mountains and forests in the backdrop."
 %}
 </div>